liangchen-harold/nodelua/README.md

 Credits
 ===
-NodeLua was written by Harold L. and released under the GPLv3 license.
+NodeLua was written by Harold L. and released under the Apache License.